deephdc/deep-docs/source/user/howto/develop-model.rst

 ==================

 This step deals with the most interesting phase in ML i.e. modelling.
-The most important thing of DEEP UC models is located in ``model.py`` containing DEEP entry point implementations.
+The most important thing of DEEP DS models is located in ``model.py`` containing DEEP entry point implementations.
 DEEP entry points are defined using :ref:`API methods <user/overview/api:Methods>`.
 You don't need to implement all of them, just the ones you need.